(Strand)om Stories: Weapon X Review

 The comic is drenched in injustice, from the moment Logan is kidnapped, to the various procedures run on him, to the tests he’s put through, to the final sequence that sees him go absolutely berserk.
 Here’s a guy, living a normal life, who is one day violently yanked off the street so a bunch of dudes in lab coats can brainwash him into becoming an assassin.
 It’s evil, pure and simple.
 Windsor-Smith makes it absolutely clear that you’re supposed to empathize with Logan.
 “What have you done to me?” the mutant shrieks in agony at one point after being bombarded with needles and tubes and fluids.
 The scientists working on him, though occasionally not without compassion, force day after day of trauma upon Logan, striving for results.

 It’s a remarkably different way of viewing the character.
 For much of the story, Logan comes across as helpless, unable to alter his situation or free himself from captivity.
-You have to remember that he’s not the merciless fighter or mutant superhero he's become known as just yet.
+You have to remember that he’s not the merciless fighter or mutant superhero he'll become known as just yet.
 He’s just a man with long, sharp bones that pop out the backs of his hands and, hey, someone thinks they’d look real nice with a shiny, chrome finish.

 Even when Windsor-Smith enables Logan to cut loose--for example, in a scene where he goes up against wolves--that helplessness remains.
-Logan acts, not of his own accord, but at the whim of these scientists, doing whatever tasks is assigned him and oftentimes being outright controlled.
+Logan acts, not of his own accord, but at the whim of these scientists, doing whatever tasks are assigned him and oftentimes being outright controlled.
 Heck, at one point, the guy goes up against a bear in a short yet nifty sequence.
 Even then, even as Logan decapitates the grizzly before it can chow down, there’s little sense of victory.
 It’s a cool scene, one of the most memorable in the whole story, but it’s further proof of Windsor-Smith’s premise: Logan has lost control, and not in a “crazy berserker” kinda way.

 The closest any film has gotten to properly depicting Logan’s captivity (and subsequent freedom) is X-Men: Apocalypse, where he bursts free and wreaks bloody vengeance on the complex holding him.
 But even that film only gets it partially right.
 What movies fail to realize about Logan’s experience as a guinea pig is the trauma associated with his time in the program.
 Origins has him escape as soon as he receives his adamantium claws, forgoing the agonizing preparations before the procedures and months of tests afterward.
 Apocalypse shoehorns in a rampaging Wolverine because, hey, Wolverine’s cool when he’s gutting people, forgetting how much of a victory he experiences when he’s finally free.